Blank family: Moshko (Dmitry) Blank

 Moshko (or Moshe) Itzkovich Blank (Мойша Ицкович Бланк) baptized as Dmitry Blank (c.
 1760-after 1844) was a Jewish vodka-franchised tavern keeper from Shtetl Starokonstantynów, Volhynian Voivodeship (now Ukraine).

 He was born between 1758 and 1763.
 His place of birth is unknown.
 He was presumably an Ashkenazic, Yiddish-speaking Jew, born to a traditional Jewish family in the pre-partitioned Polish–Lithuanian Commonwealth.
 Blank was not a normative Polish-Jewish last name, but not a rarity either: quite a number of Jews in Starokonstantinovo had that last name.
 Miriam Froimovich Blank, Moshko’s wife and Lenin’s great-grandmother, was a native of Starokonstantinovo, born about 1763.
 She also presumably came from an Ashkenazic Jewish family.
 Her last name is an adaptation of her patronymics, as her father's first name, Froim, Yiddish for Efraim.
 Miriam Blank most likely gave birth to a number of children, but only three of them survived: Abel, born in 1794, Liba, born around 1798, and Yisroel born in 1804.

+Blank was not a practising Jew.
+His parents had not raised him as Jewish, similarly he did not enroll his own children into Jewish schools.
 Moshko claimed that his tavern in Starokonastantinovo brought him around 10 silver roubles per week that was probably a strong exaggeration.
 He also rented a plot of land in Novograd-Volynsky Uyezd, Volhynian Governorate where he grew chicory.
 He sent his sons into a secular Russian school instead of a traditional religious Jewish cheder which was unusual in those times.

 Most of his life story is known through the documents related to his complicated feud with the local kahal.
 In 1803, the kahal accused Moshe of stealing hay; in 1805, they accused him of selling cheaper ordinary vodka as a more expensive "fruit vodka" brand.
 The official courts cleared Moshe on both counts.
 In 1806, Moshe, in turn, accused the kahal of shielding local Jews from taxes and their children from conscription into the Russian Army.
 In 1808, 22 local Jews accused Moshe Blank of arson that destroyed or damaged many houses in Starokonastantinovo, including the Blanks' own house.
 Some researchers believe that the arson charges were true and that Blank indeed was a pyromaniac, while others consider the charges as a false report done as a revenge for his reports.
 In 1809, Novohrad-Volynian magistrate cleared Blank from the arson charges, but the family had to move to Zhitomir.